bernsteining/chiphuit/README.md

 The emulator is hosted online [here](https://chiphuit.glitch.me/) if you want to give it a try without building from sources, you will have to give the emulator the game you want to play, [some chip8 games to download](https://github.com/kripod/chip8-roms/tree/master/games).

+You can hide the debugger by pressing `Escape`.

 # build from sources

 Make sure you have rust toolchain installed and up to date.